John Bingham, 7th Earl of Lucan: Investigation

 After removing her corpse from the canvas sack and beginning the post mortem examination, pathologist Keith Simpson told Ranson he was certain that Rivett had been killed before her body was placed in the sack, and that in his opinion the lead pipe found at the scene could be the murder weapon.
 Her estranged husband, Roger, had an alibi for the night concerned and was eliminated from police inquiries.
 Other male friends and boyfriends were questioned and discounted as suspects.
-Rivett's parents confirmed that she had a good working relationship with Lady Lucan and was extremely fond of the children.
+Rivett's parents confirmed that she had a good working relationship with Veronica and was extremely fond of the children.
 Meanwhile, Lucan had yet to make an appearance, and so his description was circulated to police forces across the country.
 Newspapers and television stations were told only that Lucan was wanted by the police for questioning.

 Hours earlier, Lucan had again called his mother, at about 12:30 am.
 He told her that he would be in touch later that day, but declined to speak with the police constable who had accompanied her to her flat; instead, he said he would call the police later that morning.
 Ranson discovered that Lucan had travelled to Uckfield when he was called by Ian Maxwell-Scott, who told him that Lucan had arrived at his home a few hours after the murder and spoken with his wife, Susan.
-While there, the earl had written two letters to his brother-in-law, Bill Shand Kydd, and posted them to his London address.
-Maxwell-Scott also called Shand Kydd at his country house near Leighton Buzzard and told him about the letters, prompting the latter to immediately drive to London to collect them.
+While there, Lucan had written two letters to his brother-in-law, Bill Shand Kydd, and posted them to his London address.
+Maxwell-Scott also called Shand Kydd at his country house near Leighton Buzzard and told him about the letters, prompting Shand Kydd to drive to London to collect them.
 After reading them, and noting that they were bloodstained, he took them to Ranson.